Search

 Use the search bar above to find information throughout our website.
 Or choose a topic you want to learn more about.

-Hispanolistic/Getty Images
+RgStudio/Getty Images

 So, how do you evaluate the choice between an annuity vs. mutual fund?
-Comparing them side-by-side can help you decide if one or the other (or both) fits into your financial strategy.
+Comparing them side by side can help you decide if one or the other (or both) fits into your financial strategy.

 Annuities are insurance products designed to provide guaranteed lifetime income.
 You add funds to an annuity, and then you have the choice to set up regular payments for yourself—perhaps monthly or annually—when you're ready to retire or at a later date that you choose.
 Several types of annuities exist so you can select the most important features for your needs.